 Utilities change from region to region.
 All of them have different rules about connecting solar panels to the grid.
 It’s the job of the project manager and interconnection coordinator to understand what those rules are and to make sure the project stays on track.
 Here are just a few of the major issues they’ll work with you to address:

-- At first, most of the planning for your solar system will be theoretical.
-Once the project manager and interconnection coordinator get involved though, things will start to get real.
-The project begins with a series of surveys that study everything from the utility’s underground cables to your own switch gear (the breakers, fuses, etc. that protect and isolate your equipment).
-They’ll also study the topography of the area and anything else that might affect solar production in the area.
+- At first, most of the planning for your solar system will be theoretical; however, once the project manager and interconnection coordinator get involved, things will start to get real.
+The project begins with a series of surveys that study everything from the utility’s underground cables to your own switch gear (e.g., the breakers and fuses that protect and isolate your equipment).
+They’ll also study the topography of the area and anything else that might affect solar production.
 This will help answer questions about where your system should be sited.

 - All this information will be used to create a "30 percent design.”
 (It’s called that because once it’s done, the design is about 30% complete.)
 This plan will consist mainly of two drawings—one is a single line drawing showing the electrical diagram, and the other is a site plan indicating where the solar arrays will be placed.
 These will be submitted (as an “Interconnection Application”) to the utility with a request for permission to proceed with building.

 - During this part of the process, the interconnection manager focuses on the application while the project manager tackles the permitting.
-But once the utility gives its blessing and construction starts, the project manager takes the lead on most everything.
+But once the utility gives its blessing and construction starts, the project manager takes the lead on nearly everything.
 It will be his or her job to avoid any bumps in the road while the panels and other hardware are delivered, installed and connected.
-Once that's done, government inspectors (usually, either the city or state) check over everything to make sure it meets their requirements.
+Once that's done, government inspectors (typically from the city or state) check over everything to make sure it meets their requirements.
 The project manager deals with the inspectors and handles all the inevitable last-minute tweaks.

 - Once that inspection's out of the way, the project manager will request permission to operate (referred to as a “PTO”) from the utility.
 The utility then sends someone out to make sure your system is no threat to the utility's hardware.
 For instance, they'll confirm the necessary equipment is in place to automatically cut off in the event of a system-wide blackout.
 The utility doesn't want your solar system pumping electricity into the grid while workmen are trying to fix a downed transformer.